seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

   number.
 Deleting either destroys evidence.
 - Everything else is replaced in place or deleted only when a TZ names it under `Files to Delete`.
+- **`catalysts.json` is data the Architect owns and you maintain the shape of.** You change its schema only when a TZ says so, and you never add, remove, re-date or promote an entry to `confirmed` on your own judgement — a catalyst changes the board's verdict, and invariant 39 puts that authority behind a source quorum, not behind an implementer's reading of the news.
+- **A journal file, once written, is never reopened** (invariant 38).
+Not to append an outcome, not to fix a typo, not to re-run a day.
+A re-run that finds an existing file writes `dup` and exits zero.
+If a record is wrong, that is a finding for the report.
 - Hygiene is continuous, not periodic: leave no scratch file, no duplicate, no superseded copy behind at the end of a task.
 There is no cleanup sweep later, because a sweep is where evidence gets deleted by accident.